 name (str) – Name to rename the module to.

-Replicate the module on the cluster in a new env and return the new modules.
+Replicate the module on the cluster in new processes and return the new modules.

 num_relicas (int, optional) – Number of replicas of the module to create.
 (Default: 1)